FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

 To add the HelloWorldPrecompiled class, overload the call function, and implement the calling behavior of all interfaces.[call function source code](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/libprecompiled/extension/HelloWorldPrecompiled.cpp#L66).

-The user-defined Precompiled contract needs to add a new class for defining the calling behavior of the contract in the class.
+The user-defined Precompiled contract needs to add a new class for defining the calling behaviour of the contract in the class.
 In the example, for adding the HelloWorldPrecompiled class, the following work must complete:

 - interface registration
 ```c++
 // define all interfaces in the class
 const char* const HELLO_WORLD_METHOD_GET = "get()";